 At least you know to avoid the one with garbage out front, broken windows, and a half-lit open sign.

-On a personal note, I've never found a screener I like, or which works effectively, reliably, and correctly.
+On a personal note, We've never found a screener we like, or which works effectively, reliably, and correctly.
 Stock screeners are a necessary tool, and can be very helpful, but do not put full faith into them.
 Always use a screener to point you in the right direction, then your own hard work to interrogate your investments and perform due diligence.

 Disclosure: Does my team use stock screeners?
 Absolutely.
 However, once we've chipped the list of 18,000 potential picks down to hundreds, we actually go through each business methodically, one by one.